AmitP88/Final-Portfolio/src/pages/index.md

       - skill: Sass
   subtitle: >-
-    I'm currently working for Middlestate, LLC - a design company in Visalia, CA. I'm also on the job hunt and looking to take my skills to the next level.
-I enjoy building React projects, working with JavaScript, and creating UIs that look interesting.
-Let's build something awesome.
+    I'm currently working for Middlestate, LLC - a design company in Visalia, CA. Due to the pandemic and the demand for e-commerce, I've learned Shopify theme development and am looking to get hired as a Shopify Developer.
   title: Hi!
 I'm Amit and I'm a Front End Developer
 middlestate:
   icon: /img/white_mdst_logo.jpg